HenrySilvaCS/basicMLpy/README.md

 ## On Github <br />
 https://github.com/HenrySilvaCS/basicMLpy
 ## Some thoughts <br />
 This is a work in progress project, so more functionalities will be added with time.
-The main feature that will be implemented in the near future is a module focused on boosting methods and a module focused on kernel density estimators.
+The main feature that will be implemented in the near future is  a module focused on kernel density estimators.
 ## Author <br />
 Henrique Silva